ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

         Pick a training set and train with $h_m$;

 ---
+11. What is a Random Forest, and how does it work?
+10. How do you choose between different types of decision tree algorithms (e.g., CART, ID3, C4.5, Random Forest)?
+12. What is the difference between a decision tree and a Random Forest?
+13. Why is it called a "Random" Forest?
+14. What is the purpose of feature bagging in a Random Forest?
+15. How does a Random Forest handle missing data?
+16. What are the advantages of using Random Forests?
+17. What is out-of-bag error, and how is it used in Random Forests?
+18. Can you explain the concept of feature importance in a Random Forest?
+19. What are some potential drawbacks of using Random Forests?
+20. When would you choose a Random Forest over other machine learning algorithms?

 5. Fig. 6.2 depicts a part of a specific ensembling approach applied to the models $x1, x2...xk$.